totallynotdrait/PyTerm-1.1-Preview/README.md

 # PyTerm 1.1 preview

-This is a preview of PyTerm 1.1 before the final release, if you find bug report it on the issues page
+This is a preview of PyTerm 1.1 before the final release, if you find bugs, report it on the issues page

 do 'help' for more information about PyTerm and the commands